 “To your inquiry we respond thus: We assert without hesitation (on the authority of the holy fathers Augustine and Ambrose) that the priest whom you indicated (in your letter) had died without the water of baptism, because he persevered in the faith of holy mother Church and in the confession of the name of Christ, was freed from original sin and attained the joy of the heavenly fatherland.
 Read (brother) in the eighth book of Augustine’s City of God where, among other things it is written, ‘Baptism is ministered invisibly to one whom not contempt of religion but death excludes.’
 Read again in the book of the blessed Ambrose concerning the death of Valentinian where he says the same thing.
 Therefore, to questions concerning the dead, you should hold the opinions of the learned Fathers, and in your church you should join in prayers and you should have sacrifices offered to God for the priest mentioned (Apostolicam Sedem).”

 ANSWER- First of all, there is no such thing as a priest who has not been baptized.
 The Church teaches that one who has not been baptized cannot receive the priesthood validly.
 This problem alone demonstrates that the above statement is not infallible.
 Secondly, the date of this document is unknown, the author is unknown – it is by no means clear that it was Innocent II – and the person to whom it is addressed is unknown!
 Could such a document ever prove anything?
-No. It remains a mystery why a document of such doubtful authenticity found its way into Denzinger, a handbook of dogmatic statements.
-This is probably because Denzinger was edited by Karl Rahner, a notorious heretic, whose heretical bias caused him to present this clearly non-magisterial statement as Magisterial, for he is a believer in baptism of desire.
+No. This is clearly not a definitive or magisterial document.

 To illustrate the lack of magisterial authority of the previous letter allegedly from Pope Innocent II, I will quote from Thomas Hutchinson’s book, Desire and Deception (pp. 31-32):